Sea of Solitude: Director's Cut

 Metacritic reported that Sea of Solitude: The Director's Cut also received "mixed or average reviews".
 OpenCritic reported that 33% of nine critics recommended the game.

 In comparison to the original game, Abram Buehner of Comic Book Resources liked that the director's cut further improved the original game's strengths, though expressed frustration towards the few fixes the director's cut incorporated to points of critique towards the original game.
 Both Screen Rants Rob Gordon and TheGamers Scott Penwell enjoyed the director's cut's photo mode, with Gordon noting that the game's beauty justified the mechanic's inclusion.
 The new voice acting and dialogue of the director's cut received praise from Gordon, who found it to be an improvement over the original game.
 The voice acting was commended by Penwell and he found the dialogue believable.
 In contrast, Nintendo Lifes Stuart Gipp thought the new voice acting was a step down from the original, as he found the voices well-performed, but insincere.

-Abram Buehner of Comic Book Resources thought the narrative was the game's strength, describing it as "vulnerable and raw", and that its ending was impactful and empowering, while Gipp found the it clumsy and overly familiar, and thought that it relied on heavy-handed symbolism thst failed to resonate.
+Abram Buehner of Comic Book Resources thought the narrative was the game's strength, describing it as "vulnerable and raw", and that its ending was impactful and empowering, while Gipp found the it clumsy and overly familiar, and thought that it relied on heavy-handed symbolism that failed to resonate.
 Penwell enjoyed exploring the world, and appreciated the game's visuals and soundtrack, and Buehner liked the visuals and sound design, believing they helped strengthen the narrative.
 Gordon thought the visuals were just as impressive as they were in the original game, though the smaller size of the Switch resulted in drops in the quality.
 Gipp found the game visually and technically impressive on the Switch, though criticized how occasional glitches caused unfair deaths.
 However, Gipp added that he generally found gameplay enjoyable due to the responsive controls and satisfying exploration, despite the game's linear structure.
 Buehner also found the game functional and well-controlled, though criticized the lack of gameplay progression throughout the story and found the different gameplay styles used to be incohesive.
 Penwell noted annoyance towards the version's technical issues such as input delay and character glitches, and wrote that they occasionally broke the game's immersion.